Consumer Pamphlet: Credit Repair Fraud

 Note: This pamphlet is available online only.

-Credit repair fraud occurs when companies offer consumers the service of cleaning up their credit report for a fee.
-They typically charge $50 and up, but they often do little or nothing for you before vanishing.
+Credit repair fraud occurs when companies offer you the service of cleaning up your credit report for a fee (typically $50 or more), but then do little or nothing to repair your credit before vanishing.

 “We can ease your bad credit!
 100% guaranteed.”

 “We can remove bankruptcies, judgments, liens and bad loans from your credit file, FOREVER!”

 Be careful, these types of promises are generally false.

 If a credit repair company promises to remove negative information from your credit report, the company is not telling the truth.
 Generally, you can change only incorrect information or remove negative items appearing on your credit report after a seven-year (or, in some cases, 10-year) reporting period.
 If you have a poor credit history, the only way you can heal your credit report, other than deleting incorrect or expired information, is by making timely payments on your debts over time.
 Some credit repair schemes promise that they can “hide” bad credit by helping you establish a new credit identity.
 For a fee, some schemers may ask you to file for an Employer Identification Number (EIN) to use in place of your Social Security number.
 Be careful; this practice is called “segregation,” and it is illegal.